Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 ## Registering the Portal

-Once you have deployed your portal contract, you simply call the `registerPortal` function on the registry contract, providing the portal contract address, as well as the portal name and description.
-Note however that any modules you specify on the module chain will need to be deployed and registered first.
+Once you have deployed your portal contract, you call the `registerPortal` function on the registry contract, providing the portal contract address, as well as the portal name and description.
+Note how that any modules you specify on the module chain will need to be deployed and registered first.
 For more details on the smart contract calls and the required arguments, see the [Create a Portal](create-a-portal.md) page.